-Space based solar power would differ from current solar collection methods in that means used to collect energy would reside on an orbiting satellite instead of an Earth's surface.
+Space based solar power would differ from current solar • Solar power satellite designs generally include the use collection methods in that means used to collect energy would reside on an orbiting satellite instead of an Earth's surface.
 Some projected benefits of such a system are a higher collection rate and a longer collection period due to the lack of a diffusing atmosphere and night time in space.
 Part of the solar energy (55-60%) is lost on its way through the atmosphere by the effects of reflection and absorption.
 Space based solar power systems convert sunlight to microwaves outside the atmosphere, avoiding these losses, and the downtime due to the Earth's rotation.
 Radiation and micrometeoroid damage could become concerns for space based solar power.